When you live an Eco-Friendly Lifestyle, it goes everywhere with you.

 Hotels provide plastic cups in the plastic wrapping… Stainless steel cups are a great option for travel.

 Also Read: Bringing your Eco-Friendly lifestyle to work

 Bring snacks with you!
 Sure you can purchase snacks, but when you bring your own, you’re in control of the packaging they’re in.

 Waste Free Snack Idea:

 Homemade trail mix

 This is great because you can add whatever you like!
 If you have a Whole Foods or another shop that sells bulk foods, go wild and create a trail mix suited to your taste.

-I like mixing Pumpkin seeds, Almonds, Cashews, Hemp seeds, Sesame sticks, Dark chocolate, chipotle spiced peanuts and if I’m able to keep it chilled chucks of colby cheese.
+I like mixing Pumpkin seeds, Almonds, Cashews, Hemp seeds, Sesame sticks, Dark chocolate, chipotle spiced peanuts, and if I’m able to keep it chilled chunks of Colby cheese.

-Dried fruits, popcorn and cheerios are great as well!
+Dried fruits and popcorn are great as well!
 Throw it into a reusable container and you have a simple snack.